WhatTheFuzz/binaryninja-openai/README.md

 # binaryninja-openai

-Itegrates OpenAI with BinaryNinja via a plugin.
+Integrates OpenAI with BinaryNinja via a plugin.